tolitius/towel/README.md

 ## plans that make plans

-this example [docs/examples/system_two/planer.py](docs/examples/system_two/planer.py) takes it one step further and given a problem it follows a plan to create a plan to solve it
+this example [docs/examples/system_two/planer.py](docs/examples/system_two/planer.py) takes it one step further and:

+* given a problem
+* it follows a plan
+* to create a plan
+* to solve the problem

+this is an interesting area to improve on:
+* create functions of runtime created plans
+* _safely_ execute them
+* crete more plans
+* and keep researching

-this is an interesting area to improve on (create functions of this meta plan and execute them, crete more plans, etc..) and keep researching, but even at its current state it is capable at creating and refining (with a stronger model) plans to approach solving complex problems
+but even at its current state it is capable at creating and refining (with a stronger model) plans to provide solid approaches to solve complex problems

 the gist is: